ethnnnnn/COSMIC-VERTIGO/README.md

 Double-click the `run.sh` file.

 There's a good chance that your computer will block you from running it, since your OS probably won't grant it permissions to run a terminal window.
 If this happens, just run `chmod +x run.sh` in your terminal to fix it.
 Then try again and it should work!

+### Running via Terminal
+If you're weird and either can't or don't want to use either of the run files, then copy `COSMIC-VERTIGO.jar` from the zip file into your directory of choice, navigate to said directory in terminal with `cd`, and run the file with `java -jar COSMIC-VERTIGO.jar`.